 - A writing tablet for your computer

 Of course, you can write character with your mouse or a trackpad or whatever, but I feel that that defeats the purpose of handwriting a bit.
-If you plan to use your computer, buy a writing tablet (it’s not that expensive); if you have an iPhone or iPad, use that.
-I’ve heard people say that you can use your phone to control the mouse on your computer, which might work for Skritter, but I haven’t tried that myself (if you have, please leave a comment to let us know what you did).
+If you plan to use your computer, buy a writing tablet (it’s not that expensive); if you have a smartphone, use that

 I would say that Skritter is equally useful for beginner, intermediate and advanced students, or at least I find it very useful now (I know around 5000 characters) and I would be very happy if I could send Skritter back in time to when I started learning Chinese.